leogx9r/ryzen_smu/README.md

 | 0x370001 | Renoir   | 0x884            |
 | 0x370002 | Renoir   | 0x88C            |

+Note: File is a 32 bit word encoded in little-endian binary order.

 #### `/sys/kernel/ryzen_smu_drv/pm_table`

 On supported platforms, this file contains the PM table for the processor, as updated by the SMU.

+Note: This file is encoded directly by the SMU and contains an array of 32-bit floating point values whose structure is determined by the version of the table.

 ## Module Parameters